The Clear Edge

 • Over $2,000 → Founder decides

-Example: Maya’s framework reduced decision requests from 30 weekly to 5.
-Freed 8 hours weekly for strategic work.
+Example: Maya’s framework reduced decision requests from 30 a week to 5 and freed 8 hours a week for strategic work.

 Build 2: Client Delivery Playbook

-Why: Every project is custom.
-Team reinvents the process each time.
-Quality inconsistent.
+Why: Every project is custom, the team reinvents the process each time, and quality is inconsistent.

 What: 10–15 page playbook per service line covering: